nodeca/bag.js/README.md

 2. Inject known types into page (js/css by default), if execution not disabled.
    When multiple files requested (files are `Array`), those are loaded in parallel, but injected in defined order.
-3. Return result in callback.
+3. Also files content is returned in result.

 `files` param can be: